 On Nameberry’s Top 100, new entrants besides Maia on the girls’ side are Rumi, the name of Beyonce and Jay-Z’s baby daughter, along with Brielle, Allegro, Celeste, Elena, and Alexandra.

 There are more than twice as many new names on the boys’ Top 100.
 They are:

-Names with ties to mythology, ancient cultures, and classic literature, influences that topped our baby name trend predictions for 2017, have proven to be most popular this year.
+Mythological names, those of ancient cultures, and from classic literature, influences that topped our baby name trend predictions for 2017, have proven to be most popular this year.